Report Card: Draw in California

 Javain Brown: 6.0

-Brown has been putting in decent plays this season, but he’s far from the centreback/right back hybrid the Whitecaps were hoping to get out of the draft those many years back.
-The arrival of Laborda has pushed him aside, and this performance is not enough to convince that he is to replace the newly signed Uruguayan.
+Brown has been decent this season, but he’s far from the centreback/right back hybrid the Whitecaps were hoping to get out of the draft those many years back.
+The arrival of Laborda should ultimately push him aside, and overall, this looks like about what we can expect from Javain when he plays.

 Andres Cubas: 7.0